swethaedaguttu/Task-Management-system/README.md

 2. You'll be redirected to the login page
 3. Click "create a new account" to register
 4. After registration, you'll be logged in automatically
+5. If email is configured, you'll receive a welcome email in your inbox
-5. Start creating and managing your tasks!
+6. Start creating and managing your tasks!

 ## Environment Variables